breatheco-de/content/src/content/lesson/[draft]context-api.md

 ## Don't be scared about "The Context API"

 The Context API is one of the easiest ways the React.js team has proposed to control your data in small to mid-sized apps.
-Before Context, our best hope was using Flux or Redux for managing our application data
+Before Context, our best hope was using more complicated approaches like Flux or Redux that really seemed like an overkill in most of the times.

 ### Life before the Context API was harder